 During a medical contact or intervention a physician or (his) assistent digital care-system could "ask" complex questions to the digital representation, e.g. in case of an emergency.
 The willingness of the ExR to share information will depend on the trust it has to its digital counterpart.
 Our digital ID becomes the key to our digital companion and the secure link through which interfaces can connect.
 A digital ID may in the end resemble a sort of xPod which we carry around and plug into the digital web when we want to identify ourselves and interact digitally.
 At that moment our digital persona is activated and ready to go (as a spirit out of a lamp).
 A patient going through a CT-scan gets the result attached to its digital representation, although the data can stay at a server in the hospital or any secure vault.
 Whenever a physician needs the data, the virtual companion remembers the location and acts as an intermediary to ask for the data and provides them to the physician through its digital companion.
 The patient-centered healthcare system becomes a virtual reality.
 The data are the equivalent systems representing ourselves in-silico and the infrastructure nourishes and connects the data.

-Every patient and every healthcare provider is in a supply and demand combination requiring resource management.
+Every patient and every healthcare provider is in a supply and demand combination requiring resource management and capability management.
+Current healthcare system suffer from vendor lock-in as they are application centered and not process and data centered also due to a lack of decent standards.
 Information about care demands and supply capabilities flows though the system attached to the patient and provided to the appropriete healthcare provider and institution (figure 5).
 One could imagine an encrypted blockchain of medical data (Summarized Electronic Health Record) stored in a distributed database or cloud which maintains a patient's continuously-growing list of health data records.
 The lingua franca of the system could be based on for instance SNOMED-CT, LOINC, DICOM and HL7.
 The clinical data handover at each transition of healthcare station (intra- and extramural) takes care of the ISBAR (Identify, Situation, Background, Assessment and Recommendation) process.
 This way the walls between intramural (departmental) or extramural healthcare disappear as it is no longer the physical organization of healthcare which determines the flow of data, but the demand (based on the position within the healthcare chain or web) of the patient for the appropriate type of healthcare from the cloud of healthcare service providers.
 Online reputation management will have to be part of this system.
 A decent encryption standard such as Rijndael (AES) is also crucial for the system to be safe.
+Blockchain technology is also capable to transform the healthcare system into a patient centered system.
+Blockchain technology could provide a new model for health information exchange (HIE) by making electronic medical records more efficient, disintermediated, and secure.

 Management of healthcare resources should become more dynamic.
 A unified system should be capable to respond in a dynamic way when a patient demands a healthcare service.
 The information flow should be independent of either an intramural or extramural environment.
 The medical demand management system manages the push and pull of intramural and extramural medical resources (dynamic healthcare resource monitoring and management).
 The resources present and available for providing care, should be summoned for service in a dynamic way by a system which is capable to manage the human and non-human resource pool in a healtcare providing entity.
 A Unified Resource Management (URM) system keeps track of each type of resource and its characteristics and in this way is capable to optimize the response to patients entering the entity even in an unplanned way (about 30 percent of cases on average).
 The activity itself should generate its own data, so no overhead is being created to translate activity into data.
 This should minimize the slow response rates due to the complexity of coordination in for instance emergency rooms.
 Everything and everybody is considered as a resource with its own characterisitcs and is actively assisted in its work planning and execution.
 The process of information gathering and treatment providing develops into a hybrid system consisting of an interaction between physical and digital data extraction and treatment generation.
 Both clinical decision support systems (CDSS) as clinical treatment support systems (CTSS) such as robots and bots interact with patients and (human) healthcare providers, building at transparent and unified system.
 The system will have to be a learning system with the capacity for improving its performance.
 This way the unified healthcare organism intertwining human and non-human resources in a dynamic way could become a reality.